Cocoon Chill Mattress review in brief

 Our Cocoon Chill mattress was quick and easy to set up.
-It arrived in a 15x15x44-inch box that was noticeably lighter than some other mattresses we've tested, making it much easier to maneuver from the door to the bedroom.
+It arrived in a 15x15x44" box that was noticeably lighter than some other mattresses we've tested, making it much easier to maneuver from the door to the bedroom.

 After moving it to the bedroom, the mattress was a breeze to unpack and unroll, and quietly inflated within 30 minutes, as the instructions said it would.

 We didn’t notice any off-gassing odors when we removed the mattress from the plastic wrap.
-Memory foam mattresses are one of the most common types to emit a chemical odor when they're unrolled from their vacuum seal - and Sealy does warn that the mattress may release a new car smell as it expands and the cells open up - but in our case there was no perceptible smell.
+Memory foam mattresses are one of the most common types to emit a chemical odor when they're unrolled from their vacuum seal, and Sealy does warn that the mattress may release a new car smell as it expands and the cells open up.
+But in our case there was no perceptible smell.